James Outman Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.99).
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.98).

-- Nationals pitchers combine to give up 218 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to allow the most home runs in baseball (219 total, 1.5 per game).

-- His most recent appearance was on Friday, Sept.
-1 against the Miami Marlins, when the right-hander tossed five innings, surrendering three earned runs while allowing four hits.
+- The righty's most recent time out was on Saturday, Sept.
+2 against the Miami Marlins, when he went four innings, surrendering eight earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.